EdgardAlas/money-tracker-backend/README.md

-# Personal Finance SaaS – Backend
+# Personal Finance SaaS – Backend [Work In Progress]

 This repository contains the backend for a multi-tenant personal finance SaaS platform.
 It provides features such as user authentication, account and transaction management (including recurring transactions), budgeting by category, savings goals, and tier-based usage limits.